-In the opened popup screen fill in the Activity name field and select User task activity from the Activity type drop-down.
+In the opened popup screen fill in the Activity name field and select User task activity from the Activity type dropdown.

 To assign dialogs to the activity simple drag the required dialogs from the Available User Task Activity Dialogs pool and drop into the Assigned User Task Activity Dialogs pool.
-The order in the Assigned User Task Activity Dialogs pool is the order as the dialogs will be presented in the Ticket Zoom screen.
-To modify the order simply drag and drop the dialog within the pool to rearrange it in the correct place.
+The order in the Assigned User Task Activity Dialogs pool is the order as the dialogs will be presented in the ticket zoom screen.
+To modify the order simply drag and drop the field within the pool to rearrange it in the correct place.